 The difference between fixed and variable costs

-Whether you are operating a business or managing a household budget, you have encountered both fixed and variable expenses.
-A fixed expense stays relatively unchanged each month, regardless of business output.
-A variable expense changes frequently based on output or market prices.
+A fixed cost is an expense that stays relatively unchanged each month, regardless of business output.
+A variable cost increases and decreases frequently based on production output or market prices.
 A "fixed and variable rate" reimbursement is a payment that covers both expense types.

 Managing fixed and variable costs can be a challenge.
 This is because the two categories require different approaches when planning budgets or issuing reimbursements.
+Fixed costs must be accounted for first because they remain steady whether any goods or services are produced.

 Examples of fixed costs and variable costs

-Examples of fixed costs:
+Examples of fixed costs include:

 mortgage and loan payments, insurance premiums, rent, salaries, cell phone bills, property taxes, vehicle license.

-Examples of variable costs:
+Examples of variable costs include:

 hourly wage payments, sales commissions, taxes on income and sales, fuel, raw materials, utilities.

-How fixed vs. variable costs affect businesses
+How fixed and variable costs affect businesses

-- Costs exceed the budget
+- Costs exceed the budget unexpectedly

-- Insufficient reimbursements
+- Insufficient reimbursements, reducing retention

 - Unresponsive to changing expense needs

-So what vehicle expenses fall under variable costs vs. fixed costs?
+So, what vehicle expenses fall under variable costs vs. fixed costs?

 Examples of fixed vehicle expenses